programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 ### Exporting your cleaned data

-Since you first loaded your data into `OpenRefine`, all cleaning operations have been performed in the software memory, leaving your original data set untouched.
-If you want to save the data that you have been cleaning, you need to export them by clicking on the ‘Export’ menu top-right of the screen. `OpenRefine` supports a large variety of formats, such as [CSV][], HTML or Excel: select whatever suits you best or add your own export template by clicking ‘Templating’.
-You can also export your project in the internal `OpenRefine` format in order to share it with others.
+Since you first loaded your data into *OpenRefine*, all cleaning operations have been performed in the software memory, leaving your original data set untouched.
+If you want to save the data that you have been cleaning, you need to export them by clicking on the '**Export**' menu top-right of the screen. *OpenRefine* supports a large variety of formats, such as [CSV][], HTML or Excel: select whatever suits you best or add your own export template by clicking 'Templating'.
+You can also export your project in the internal *OpenRefine* format in order to share it with others.

 ### Building on top of your cleaned data

-Once your data has been cleaned, you can take the next step and explore other exciting features of `OpenRefine`.
-The user community of `OpenRefine` has developed two particularly interesting extensions which allow you to link your data to data that has already been published on the Web.
+Once your data has been cleaned, you can take the next step and explore other exciting features of *OpenRefine*.
+The user community of *OpenRefine* has developed two particularly interesting extensions which allow you to link your data to data that has already been published on the Web.
 The [RDF Refine extension][] transforms plaintext keywords into URLs.
 The [NER extension][] allows you to apply named-entity recognition